-As for the results (progress) against the greenhouse gas (GHG) emission reduction targets established based on our medium- to long-term environmental vision, our Scopes 1 and 2 GHG emissions (on a market basis*1) for FY2021 were reduced by 20.9% against the reduction target of 16.8% or more compared to FY2017 (FY2017, 29.8 kt-CO2; FY2021, 23.6 kt-CO2).
-Meanwhile, our Scope 3 GHG emissions were reduced by 33.7% against the reduction target of 6.9% or more compared to FY2017 (FY2017, 75.1 kt-CO2; FY2020, 49.8 kt-CO2).
+As for the results of progress against the greenhouse gas emission reduction targets in FY 2022, which were established based on our medium- to long-term environmental vision, our Scope 1+2 (on a market basis*1) for FY2022 was reduced by 38.2% against the reduction target of 21.0% or more compared to FY2017 (FY2017: 29.8 kt-CO2, FY2022: 18.4kt-CO2).
+Meanwhile, our Scope 3 was reduced by 30.3% against the reduction target of 11.5% or more compared to FY2017 (FY2017: 75.1 kt-CO2, FY2021: 52.3kt-CO2).
 Regarding a portion of Scope 3 emissions (Category 1 and 9), figures were calculated based on the previous-year emissions because current-year data for our major business partners and pharmaceutical wholesalers had not been published at the time of calculation.
-Scopes 1 and 2 GHG emissions do not include CO2 offsets from voluntary credits (for purchases of carbon-neutral city gas).
-Including the amount of CO2 offset by voluntary credits (for purchases of carbon-neutral city gas), Scopes 1 and 2 GHG emissions will be reduced by 22.9% compared to FY2017 (FY2021: 23.0 kt-CO2).
-Regarding the use of renewable energy, in line with the RE100*2 international initiative (which we joined in June 2020), we achieved the FY2021 target (a renewable energy utilization ratio of 16.8% or more of total power consumption) and attained 17.0%.
+Scope 1+2 GHG emissions do not include CO2 offsets from voluntary credits (for purchases of carbon-neutral city gas).
+Including the amount of CO2 offset by voluntary credits (for purchases of carbon-neutral city gas), Scope 1+2 GHG emissions will be reduced by 40.5% compared to FY2017 (FY2022: 17.7kt-CO2).

 Priorities in ONO’s GHG emission reduction measures